cth2015/cth-documentation-middleman/source/content/story-blocks/item-02-block-01.html.md

 ---
 ## The Alternative Classroom

 Imagine two classrooms.
-In the first classroom, you see a teacher surrounded by students.
-The teacher teaches, the students learn.
+In the first, you see a teacher who teaches a group of students.
 The students’ knowledge is wasted.
-In the second classroom, you see people.
-People who are teaching and learning from each other.
-Knowledge is leveraged and shared.
-Traditional education is modelled after the first classroom.
-Resources are wasted, and degrees become more and more expensive.
+In the second classroom, you see a group of people who share what they know.
+They are teaching each other.
+Yet, traditional education – and many online learning solutions – are still modelled after the first classroom.

-Marijn Koolen and Jan Hein Hoogstad envisioned the second classroom: an alternative space to leverage the classroom’s resources by searching, sorting and sharing the knowledge of each person in the group.
-With a grant from the University of Amsterdam, they founded Coding the Humanities.
+While the educational system is wasting most of its in-house knowledge, degrees become more and more expensive.